 If you are an active staff or faculty member according to Human Resources, use "Exchange".
 All other students, use "AC Connect (Google) Email".

 Students should approach the course with a mindset where they’re ready to learn.

 The workload for this course will require due diligence and integrity on students' part.
 Students are individually responsible for ensuring they understand all requirements of the course, have access to necessary supplies and complete assignments accordingly.

+Complete all readings and course preparation as assigned.
+This is imperative for successful completion of the course.
 I have found that students who do well in my classes generally ascribe to the following practices:

-Effective learning can only occur in a safe space where students and the professor are open to the views of people different from themselves.
+Effective learning can only occur in a safe space where students and the professor are open to the views of people different than themselves.
 In this time we share together over the semester, please honor the uniqueness of your fellow classmates and appreciate the opportunity we have to learn from one another.

 At times the discussion board topics will address sensitive and uncomfortable subjects and students must remember to conduct themselves in a respectful and courteous manner.
 All students are entitled to their opinions and certainly aren’t required to agree with another student’s opinion.
 However, disagreements can be cited in an appropriate, respectful and considerate manner.